usiifo/Design-Patterns-Examples/README.md

 # Design patterns
-I will the repo with design patterns examples.
+This is a repo for design patterns examples took on Design Pattern course.